leestott/AzureMLTensorFlow/Readme.md

 Create new "Machine Learning services workspace" using [Azure Portal](https://portal.azure.com/) see [Creating Azure ML Workspace](https://docs.microsoft.com/en-us/azure/machine-learning/studio/create-workspace)
 Please make sure that **you must specify location (region) which supports NC-series (K80 GPU) virtual machines in workspace creation**, because workspace location is used when you create AML compute resources (virtual machines) in AML Python SDK.
 (See [here](https://azure.microsoft.com/en-us/global-infrastructure/services/?products=virtual-machines) for supported regions.)

-## 3. Make Sure to Install ACI Provider in Your Azure Subscription
+## 3. Make Sure to Install Azure Container Instance (ACI) Provider in Your Azure Subscription

+Azure Container Instances offers the fastest and simplest way to run a container in Azure, without having to provision any virtual machines and without having to adopt a higher-level service.
+[Learn how to create and manage container instances with our quickstarts, tutorials, and samples](https://docs.microsoft.com/en-us/azure/container-instances/)

 - Remove azure-ml-admin-cli extension on VM as follows.
 (This extension is already installed on DSVM and prevents you from running ```az login``` command.)